Anthropology Magazine

 Activities

-• In the article, “How Twin Culture Challenges Our Notions of Self,” the author points out twins were used in nature versus nurture research for much of history.
-Find an article utilizing twins to explain a cultural or genetic occurrence.
-Do you think using twins in the study satisfies the questions posed by researchers, or is more work needed?
+• In the SAPIENS article, “How Twin Culture Challenges Our Notions of Self,” Dona Davis points out that twins were used in nature versus nurture research for much of history.
+Find an article using twins to explain a cultural or genetic occurrence.
+Do you think using twins in the study satisfies the questions posed by researchers or is more work needed?

-• Had Margaret Mead been alive for Freeman’s criticisms of her work, how would she respond?
+• Had Mead been alive for Freeman’s criticisms of her work, how would she have responded?
 Write a response, as Mead, to one of Freeman’s works.

 Additional Resources